T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 ::

-    # Add the formatting information as a coloum
+    # Add the formatting information as a column
     10.sql = SELECT p.firstName, " " , p.lastName, "<br>" FROM exp_person AS p

 ..